07th-mod/higurashi-dev-guides/dev-wiki/docs/ui-editing-scripts.md

 Once you've saved the font, use the Unity inspector to change its Line Height to be equal to its Point Size.
 This is what MS Gothic uses, and a lot of the game's character spacing expects this to be the case.

 From here, follow the directions above for TMPAssetConverter to add your font to the game.

+# Adding Font Support for a New Language (Higurashi Rei onwards ONLY)

+For Rei, the method used for Chapters 1-8 doesn't work.
+For now, we have the following process.

+Please keep in mind the instructions are rough around the edges - please let us know if they don't make sense or need updating!

+Also, these instructions roughly [follow this guide in Korean](https://snowyegret.tistory.com/m/21) (thanks to 이칠공), which you [can translate](https://discord.com/channels/384426173821616128/750313515482480699/1013705389205897236).

+## Creating the font

+1. Install the version of Unity matching the game (roughly).
+For example, Rei is currently either verison `2019.4.36f1` or version `2019.4.40f1`, so we install version 2019.4.36 (generally the font generated on 2019.4.36 should work for all 2019.4.* versions)
+2. Create a new project
+3. Add a text object
+4. Click Window->TextMeshPro->Font Asset Creator
+5. Follow the existing instructions above to make a new font asset (starting from "Preparing the character list" up to and including "Generating the SDF font"), but **DO NOT run TMPAssetConverter**
+  - If you're not sure, also refer to the [translated Korean instructions](https://discord.com/channels/384426173821616128/750313515482480699/1013705389205897236)

+## Extracting fonts from the built game

+### Building the game and opening it in UABE

+1. Build/export the project to a known location
+2. Install the latest version of UABE [from the UABE repository](https://github.com/SeriousCache/UABE)
+3. Open the .sharedassets from the built game using UABE
+    - **Open it straight from the game directory! don't copy it somewhere else, as UABE will read some information from the game I think**
+4. If a popup appears, select the closest unity version to the version you just exported the dummy game with

+### Getting the texture atlas .png

+1. Find the SDF atlas file, called `[FONT NAME] SDF Atlas` in the file browser, of type Texture2D (my example was "Binggrae SDF Atlas")
+2. Click on that item to select it
+3. Click "Plugins" on the right
+4. Click "export to .png", press  OK and save it somewhere.
+Rename it to something you can remember like `FONT_NAME_sdf_atlas.png`

+### Getting the monobehavior

+1. Repeat the above, but find the file called "MonoBehaviour [FONT NAME] SDF"
+2. Click "Export Dump"
+3. If a popup appears asking to 'extract extra information', **click Yes**.
+If another popup appears asking to select a file, **click cancel**.
+For some reason, even if you click cancel, you'll get the detailed dump.
+4. Save the text file with a memorable name like `FONT_NAME_monobehavior_sdf.txt`

+## Merging Monobehaviors

+1. Repeat "Getting the monobehavior", but this time do it on the game to be modded.
+In Rei, you're looking for a file called "MonoBehaviour msgothic_2 SDF".
+3. Open the unmodded game's `MonoBehaviour msgothic_2 SDF` in one text editor (It's suggested you use Visual Studio Code)
+4. Open the exported game's `[FONT NAME] SDF Atlas` (`MonoBehaviour Binggrae_2 SDF` for example) in another text editor window/tab/panel
+  - In Visual Studio Code, dragging the second file to the right hand side of the window will open it side-by-side
+5. Delete everything below and including the `0 FaceInfo m_FaceInfo` line
+6. Copy everything below and including the dummy game's  0 FaceInfo m_FaceInfo line into the game's YAML file
+  - The above korean instructions state you may need to manually adjust it, but it seems to work even if you just copy everything in the YAML file after  the 0 FaceInfo m_FaceInfo line

+Basically, you just open the two files side by side, then copy everything below `0 FaceInfo m_FaceInfo` into the other file at the corresponding location.

+## Extracting files for our scripts

+1. Open the game's sharedassets.assets file again in UABE
+2. Find and select the SDF atlas called "msgothic_2 SDF Atlas"
+3. click plugins
+4. click "edit texture"
+5. Select the .png file you extracted earlier.
+6. Click "Export Raw", and save it as your final atlas .dat (?? hopefully you can do it without saving??)
+6. Find and select the "MonoBehaviour msgothic_2 SDF"
+7. Click "Import Dump"
+8. Choose the merged YAML file you created earlier
+9. Click "Export Raw", and save it as your final monobehavior .dat (?? hopefully you can do it without saving??)

+## Renaming/moving file so our script ui-editing-scripts can use it

+1. Put both the .dat files in the `assets\files-2019.4` folder (or in the future, one matching your unity version)
+2. Rename the texture atlas as `msgothic_2 SDF Atlas_Texture2D.dat` to make the script replace by name and type(or use the "replace by Path ID" method?)
+3. Rename the monobehavior as `948_MonoBehaviour msgothic_2 SDF.dat` to replace the asset with PathID #948

+Once this part is done, the fonts will be automatically included in the output .assets